kubernetes/website/docs/concepts/controllers/statefulsets.md

 [Persistent Volumes](/docs/user-guide/volumes/), one for each Volume Claim Template, are created based on the `volumeClaimTemplates` field of the Stateful Set.
-In the example above, each Pod will receive a single persistent volume with a storage class of anything and 1 Gib of provisioned storage.
+In the example above, each Pod will receive a single persistent volume with a storage class of `anything` and 1 Gib of provisioned storage.
 When a Pod is (re) scheduled onto a node, its `volumeMounts` mount the Persistent Volumes associated with its Persistent Volume Claims.
-That is, the Note that, the Persistent Volumes associated with the Pods' Persistent Volume  Claims are not deleted when the Pods, or Stateful Set are deleted.
+Note that, the Persistent Volumes associated with the Pods' Persistent Volume  Claims are not deleted when the Pods, or Stateful Set are deleted.
 This must be done manually.